The 15 best Mario games of all time

 Following on from the original on the GameCube, The Thousand Year Door took Mario back to the charming world of 2D.
 With all of the characters brought to life as paper versions, Mario sets off on another adventure in what is easily one of the most memorable RPGs and one of the best GameCube games without question.
 With turn-based combat that sees you deliver a variety of attacks against foes with Mario and a paper pal who has their own unique skill set, every character feels useful in their own way.

 Taking place over a series of chapters with a host of differently themed locations, Paper Mario: The Thousand Year Door tells a fantastic story wrapped up in a delightful art style and plenty of humor.
-As one of the most beloved Paper Mario games, it's currently only available on the GameCube and physical copies still sell for a pretty penny.
+As one of the most beloved Paper Mario games, it's physical copies on GameCube still sell for a pretty penny, but it happily got a shiny re-release on Switch in 2024.

 2. Super Mario 64